uwgraphics/PartToWhole/README.md

 ## Contents

 * `models.ipynb`: Modelling the results with GLMMs
-* `generateConditions.ipynb`: Stratified random sampling from the space of conditions
+* `generateStimuli.ipynb`: Stratified random sampling generation of stimuli
-* `generateStimuli.ipynb`: Generate the stimuli from the set of conditions
 * `createChart.js`: generate the svg charts for each stimuli using D3.js